sjcabs/fly_connectome_data_tutorial/README.md

 ---

-# Why learn from this tutorial?
+# This tutorial

 This tutorial offers:

-1. specially curated data for multi-connectome analyses.
+1. curated data for connectomic analyses.

-2. concise python and R code for simple but effective analyses of connectome data.
+2. concise Python and R code for simple but effective analyses of connectome data.

 3. guides you through some general principles of exploratory connectomics analysis that should be useful.

-We hope it constitutes an effective guide.
-Please share and launch GitHub issues to help resolve problems.
-Please see our citation section for currect conduct.

 ---